jbroadway/elefant/README.md

 I'll make a Posterous Group for it as well, so let me know if you think that would be good to have.

+## Folder Layout

+* .htaccess - rewrites and permissions for Apache
+* apps - your apps go here
+* cache - templates rendered to PHP
+* conf - global configurations
+* css - global CSS files
+* index.php - the front-end controller, or request router
+* js - global Javascript files
+* layouts - design layouts
+* lib - main libraries
+* nginx.conf - rewrites and permissions for Nginx
+* README.md - this file
+* tests - unit tests

 ## Example Code

 ### 1. A basic handler: hello.php

 	<?php echo 'Hello ' . $_REQUEST['name']; ?>

-Save this to hello/handlers/index.php and you can access it via /hello in your browser.
+Save this to `apps/hello/handlers/index.php` and you can access it via `/hello` in your browser.

 ### 2. Using URL components in handlers:

 	<?php echo 'Hello ' . $this->params[0]; ?>

-Now try calling that one via /hello/world.
-Extra values that didn't match the handler is part of the $controller->params array for you.
+Now try calling that one via `/hello/world`.
+Extra values that didn't match the handler is part of the `$controller->params` array for you.

 ### 3. Specifying an alternate template: